BabitMF/BabitMF.github.io/content/en/docs/bmf/multiple_features/data_backend/_index.md

     #...
 ```
 #### Conversion between VideoFrame and third-party data structure
-In python API, those type of third-party data type are supported:
+In python API, those types of third-party data type are supported:
 - VideoFrame, which is the general class of video frame in BMF.
-And `VideoFrame` include `Frame` as member
+And `VideoFrame` includes `Frame` as member
 - numpy
 - torch

-`bmf.hml.hmp.Frame.numpy` convert a bmf Frame to numpy, and Frame can be included in VideoFrame
+`bmf.hml.hmp.Frame.numpy` converts a BMF Frame to numpy, and Frame can be included in VideoFrame

 `bmf.hml.hmp.Frame.from_numpy`